DakaiZhou/Vessel-Segmentation-MR-Registration/README.md

 This project produced better results than PMOD did, in terms of the quality of vessel segmentation and the accuracy of image co-registration.

-### Happy to take as references, BUT do not plagiarize.

 ## How to use?
 Read the images first.
 DICOM file use DICOMSlices2Vol.m, NIfTI file use load_nii().